Sherburn in Elmet Community Trust

 Suspension should only be used however if:

-There are circumstances where relationships at work have broken down
+- There are circumstances where relationships have broken down